Zaid-Ajaj/pulumi-tool-importer/README.md

 ```
 pulumi plugin run importer
 ```
 It will spin up a web server running at `http://localhost:5000` where you can navigate to so that you can interact with the importer.

+### Manual Installation

+You can install the manually by going to the [releases page](https://github.com/Zaid-Ajaj/pulumi-tool-importer/releases) and downloading the latest release for your platform.

+The download is a tar archive that contains the executable `pulumi-tool-importer` alongside its assets which you can run directly.

+It will spin up a web server running at `http://localhost:5000` where you can navigate to so that you can interact with the importer.

 ## Development

 To run the project locally, you need to have the following installed:
  - Dotnet SDK v6.x
- - Nodejs v18.x or later
+ - Nodejs v20.x or later
  - Pulumi CLI (preferably latest)

 To run the project locally, you can run the following commands:
 ```bash
 dotnet run
 ```
+This will start two processes in parallel:
+ - the backend server running at `http://localhost:5000`
+ - the frontend app running at `http://localhost:8080`

+Navigate to the frontend app at `http://localhost:8080` to interact with the importer.